Strong Ramsey Games in Unbounded Time: From graphs on two copies to hypergaphs

-\paragraph{Case II} \textbf{P1} has at least $8$ hyperedges in a copy of $G'$ containing $TUVW$ with its base $C_0C_1$ absent.
+\textbf{Case II.} \textbf{P1} has at least $8$ hyperedges in a copy of $G'$ containing $TUVW$ with its base $C_0C_1$ absent.

-\textbf{P2} takes $C_0C_1$ and then, in the fourth stage, proceeds as in Case I with the same proof.
+\textbf{P2} takes $C_0C_1$ and then, in the fourth stage, proceeds as in Case I with the same proof.\\

-\paragraph{Case III} For any $G'$ containing $TUVW$, $e_{\textbf{P1}}(G')\leq 7$.
+\textbf{Case III.} For any $G'$ containing $TUVW$, $e_{\textbf{P1}}(G')\leq 7$.

-In this case we directly skip to the fourth stage. \textbf{P2} takes hyperedges from $A_1$ to free vertices $F_i$ for $k<i\le l$ until at some point \textbf{P1} does not take the hyperedge $A_0F_l$.
+In this case we directly skip to the fourth stage. \textbf{P2} takes hyperedges in the $XY$ board from $A_1$ to free vertices $F_i$ for $k<i\le l$ until at some point \textbf{P1} does not take the hyperedge $A_0F_l$.
 Then \textbf{P2} takes $A_0F_l$ and constructs a $G'$.
 The game stops after \textbf{P2}'s move.
-Let $\mathcal{E}_3=\{A_0F_i,k<i<l\}$ and $\mathcal{E}_4$ be the last hyperedge taken by \textbf{P1}.
+Let $\mathcal{E}_3=\{A_0F_i,k<i<l\}$ and $\mathcal{E}_4$ be the set consisting of the last hyperedge taken by \textbf{P1}.
 Assume for a contradiction that \textbf{P1} has a $G'$ with centres $HI$ and base $C_0C_1$.

 Note that $G'$ cannot contain $TUVW$, since then $e_{\textbf{P1}}(G')\leq 8$.
 Also, $G'$ cannot be disjoint from both $TUVW$ and the star $\mathcal{E}_1 \cup \mathcal{E}_3$, as $e_{\textbf{P1}}(G')\le|(\mathcal{E}_0\setminus\{TUVW\})\cup\mathcal{E}_2\cup\mathcal{E}_4|\le 8$.
 Thus, $G'$ intersects the star $\mathcal{E}_1 \cup \mathcal{E}_3$, but does not contain $TUVW$.
 Recall that $\deg_\textbf{P1}(F_j)\leq 1+|\mathcal{E}_2\cup\mathcal{E}_4|\le 4$ implies that $F_j$ is not a centre nor is it in a base.
 Therefore, without loss of generality $\{H,I,C_0\}=\{X,Y, A_0\}$.
 In Lemma~\ref{lem:2} we already proved that $G'$ cannot be on the $XY$ board, so without loss of generality $(H,I,C_0)=(X,A_0,Y)$.
 Moreover $C_1 \neq A_1$ as $XYA_0A_1$ is taken by \textbf{P2}.
 Since without $\mathcal{E}_2\cup\mathcal{E}_4$ we have $\deg_\textbf{P1}(F_i)=1$ for all $i$, $G'$ has at most $|\mathcal{E}_2\cup\mathcal{E}_4|\le 3$ hyperedges from the star $\mathcal{E}_1\cup\mathcal{E}_3$.
 In addition, $G'$ has at most $3$ hyperedges from $\mathcal{E}_2\cup\mathcal{E}_4$.
 This means that $G'$ contains at least $3$ hyperedges from $\mathcal{E}_0$.
 Recall that by construction, there are at most $2$ hyperedges in $\mathcal{E}_0$ that contain $A_0$ but do not contain $A_1$.
 To arrive at the desired contradiction it is enough to show that $G'$ does not contain any hyperedge of the form $XA_0JA_1$.
 Indeed, if such a hyperedge is in $G'$, then necessarily $J=C_1$ or $J=C_0$, since it needs to intersect the base $C_0C_1$.
 However, the hyperedge $XA_0C_0A_1=XA_0YA_1$ is taken by \textbf{P2} and the hyperedge $XA_0C_1A_1$ cannot be in $G'$ because \textbf{P2} has $XA_0C_0A_1=XA_0YA_1$. \end{proof} \begin{rem} One can easily extend this proof to obtain $r$-uniform graphs with the same property for all $r\geq 4$. \end{rem}